-\section{Further work}
+Theorem~\ref{th:main} can be extended to restricted sub-Pfaffian sets as described by Gabrielov and Vorobjov in \cite{gv04}.
+In particular, it can be used to prove the existence of decompositions with frontier condition compatible with semialgebraic sets defined by {\em fewnomials} \cite[Section 2.6]{gv04}, whose structure is destroyed by a change of coordinates, and obtain a bound on the number of cells in these decompositions.

+The idea of the proof is still valid.
+Only a modification to the subroutines for computing the frontier, and for constructing a classical CAD, is needed.
+For the former, replace the quantifier elimination algorithm in Lemma~\ref{le:frontier} with the result of \cite[Section 5]{gv04}.
+In the latter case, the classical CAD algorithm from Proposition~\ref{prop:collins} should be replaced by the main result of \cite{gv01} (see also \cite[Section 7]{gv04}).
+The rest of the proof can be reproduced almost identically.

+Note that it is not currently clear how this result can be implemented since in the algorithm for cylindrical decomposition in \cite{gv01} the oracle is needed to decide whether a sub-Pfaffian set is empty or not.

+\subsection{Further Work}

-The complexity upper bound of the algorithm from Theorem~\ref{th:main} is significantly worse than the bound for the ``standard'' CAD in \cite{collins1975, wuthrich2005}.
-This is due to the fact that the parameter of its recursive loop is an index of a cylindrical cell, and the number of different indices is exponential in the ambient dimension.
+The complexity upper bound of the algorithm from Theorem~\ref{th:main} is significantly worse than the bound for classical CAD algorithm in \cite{collins1975} and \cite{wuthrich2005}.
+This is caused by the parameter of its recursive loop: the index of a cylindrical cell, which is exponential in the ambient dimension.
 It is difficult to see another parameter that could make the recursion significantly shorter.
-Thus, if any progress is to be made towards a better asymptotic complexity, the method used may need to be based on completely diffirint ideas.
-On the other hand, recall that there exists a lower bound on complexity of the ``standard'' CAD \cite{davenportHeintz1988}.
-However it is not yet known whether the lower bound for CAD with frontier condition is greater than that of ``standard'' CAD.
+Thus, if any progress is to be made towards a better asymptotic complexity, the method used may need to be based on a completely different ideas.
+On the other hand, there is a lower bound on complexity of the classical CAD algorithm due to Davenport and Heintz \cite{davenportHeintz1988}.
+However, it is not yet known whether the lower bound for CAD with frontier condition is greater than that of the classical CAD.
 Another strand of research could be to explore this question, possibly by attempting to raise this lower bound for CAD with frontier condition.

 Another improvement in the algorithm might come from a different subroutine for computing the frontier of a cylindrical cell.
 The subroutine from Lemma~\ref{le:frontier} works for any semialgebraic set and does not take advantage of its cylindrical structure.
-One possible way of exploiting this structure could be by factorising the equational part of the formula representing a cell into irreducible components, generalizing a method in \cite{lazard10}.
+We may be able to exploit this structure by factorising the equational part of the formula representing a cell into irreducible components, generalising a method in \cite{lazard10}.